Home to Successful Businesses

 Workforce: Young, Highly Educated & Passionate About Innovation

 Another of the region's strong assets is the Central Texas workforce, representing one of the most educated talent pools in the country.
-Over 47% of adults have at least a bachelor's degree compared to 33% nationally, putting Austin in the top 10 among the largest metros.
+Nearly 47% of adults have at least a bachelor's degree compared to 33% nationally, putting Austin in the top 10 among the largest metros.
 The region benefits from 70 colleges and universities and over 400,000 enrolled students within a 100-mile radius.
 We're home to the University of Texas at Austin, a world-class research institution whose graduates (many of them multi-lingual) go on to lead the world in entrepreneurship, convergence technology and other innovation-driving fields.
 And our growing workforce is young and eager, with a median age that is four years younger than that of the rest of the nation.

 Taxes & Incentives